 Grand Rapids Public Museum is accessible for all visitors and its “West Michigan Habitats” exhibit offers signage in Braille.

 Accessibility features at John Ball Zoo include an ADA-approved pathway, motion-activated drinking fountains and an automatic water bottle filler.
+They have worked with Disability Advocates of Kent County to help improve many areas of the zoo.

 Star of Saugatuck Boat Cruises can accommodate canes, walkers, crutches and non-motorized wheelchairs no wider than 27”.